sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_32_CircuitWithTwoResistors/CircuitLab_Quiz01.md

 **Description**

-a) Here as the transistor base is connected to the ground, the voltage at the marked point will be 0V.

-b) Here as the transistor base is connected to the ground, the voltage at the marked point will be 0V.

-c) Here as the transistor base is connected to the ground, the voltage at the marked point will be 0V.

-d) Here as the transistor base is connected to the ground, the voltage at the marked point will be 0V.
+Here as the transistor base is connected to the ground, the voltage at the marked point will be 0V.

 ---
 ---